When the funeral is over, you’ll find we have only just begun to care.

 This folder is devoted to helping adults who want to help young people grapple with their grief.
 The inability to communicate is a common problem parents report when children grieve.
 “Being there” and non-judgmental listening is an important part of establishing good communication.

 “In a moment, all of our tomorrows disappeared into today.
 In a moment, all our life’s pictures were torn apart and thrown away.”

-Sudden death is a different kind of grief which leaves us numb, angry, lost and alone.
-This pamphlet con-tains help and hope for this devastating grief with subtitles of: First feelings; Who has the right to grieve?; Caring for each other; What to say/What to do; and Memories: The Good & The Bad.
+Sudden death is a different kind of grief that leaves us numb, angry, lost, and alone.
+This pamphlet contains help and hope for this devastating grief with the following sections:

 “You come, friend, with your hand outstretched in love to help me stand.
 Your caring gives me comfort and strength to know I can.”

 Have you ever wondered what you could do to help a grieving friend or family member?
 This little pamphlet offers you some ideas about how to offer comfort and support both in action and in word.